viniciusbrit/lightmeter/README.md

 # lightmeter
 An open hardware light meter designed for analog photography based on a BH1750 ambient light sensor running off of an ATMega328P microcontroller.

+* Development stopped Jan 23rd, 2023.
+Files were added to github for archival purposes.
-* Development stopped Jan 23, 2023.
-This project is dead.
+* This project is dead, maybe in the future I'll finish this, for now, it's dead.

 ### Current Iteration: Revision 1
 <img src="https://imgur.com/pm2ZVXc.png" width=40% height=40%>